hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-2-via-cli.md

-# Operate Iroha via CLI
+# Operate Iroha 2 via CLI

-Most of the operations with an Iroha network can be performed via the Iroha Client CLI.
-This tutorial aims to help you set it up and configure, and then perform some of the basic operations with the network.
+You can perform most operations in an Iroha 2 network using the Iroha Client CLI.
+This tutorial guides you through setting it up, configuring it, and executing basic operations on the network.

-For quick access to an operation that interests you, use the **On this page** menu.

 ## 1. Set Up Iroha Client CLI

 ::: info

-To set up the Iroha Client CLI, an instance of the Iroha network must be [launched and operational](./launch-iroha.md).
+To set up the Iroha Client CLI, an instance of the Iroha network must be [launched and operational](./launch-iroha-2.md).

 :::